-The Ford Fiesta is a supermini or subcompact car model from Ford.
-A car counterpart to the EcoSport subcompact SUV, the Fiesta was one of many casualties of the Ford vehicle catalog after the company announced its plans to discontinue all its cars (except for the Mustang) to focus on SUVs and pickup trucks.
+The Ford Fiesta is a supermini or subcompact car model produced and sold by the Ford Motor Company.
+A car counterpart to the Ford EcoSport subcompact SUV, the Fiesta was one of many casualties of the Ford vehicle catalog after the company announced its plans to discontinue all its cars (except for the Ford Mustang) to focus on SUVs and pickup trucks.
 However, the Fiesta is still sold in overseas markets where it retains a dedicated base of consumers.

 - 2019 Ford Fiesta (Starting MSRP $14,260)